The X Factor (British TV series) series 14: Bootcamp

 Bootcamp was filmed live at The SSE Arena, Wembley in front of a studio audience.
 Following the filming of bootcamp and prior to the filming of the six-chair challenge, the judges' categories were revealed.
-Cowell was given the Groups, Scherzinger was given the Over 28s, Osbourne was given the Girls and Walsh was given the Boys.
+Scherzinger was given the Over 28s, Cowell was given the Groups, Osbourne was given the Girls and Walsh was given the Boys.
 There are two different stages to Bootcamp: Wall of Songs, where a list of 35 songs appeared on a wall 4 times, and the four acts who pick the same song would perform it together, and the judges would decide instantly who would make to the 2nd stage of bootcamp: the bootcamp audition, in front of the judges and a live audience, where after an act performance the judges will instantly decide whether or not they will make it through to the six-chair Challenge.
 The categories were all revealed in Wembley Stadium, and revealed on TV on 7 October.